project-chip/connectedhomeip/examples/all-clusters-app/cc13x4_26x4/README.md

 Select the ELF image to load on the device with the `Browse` button.
 This file is placed in the `out/debug` folder by this guide and ends with the `*.out` file extension.
+For OTA enabled applications, the standalone image will instead end with the `*-bim.hex` file extension.
+This this is a combined image with application and and BIM included.

 Finally click the `Load Image` button to load the executable image onto the device.
 You should be able to see the log output over the XDS110 User UART.